Rihand Thermal Power Station: Power plant

-Rihand Super Thermal Power Station has an installed capacity of 3000 MW.
-The First unit was commissioned in March 1988.
+Rihand Super Thermal Power Station has an installed capacity of 3,000 MW.
+The first unit was commissioned in March 1988.
 The coal for the plant is derived from Amlori and Dudhichua mines.

-The water source is from Rihand Reservoir which is constructed on Son river.
+The water source is Rihand Reservoir on the Sone River.

 Installed capacity

 NTPC Rihand is situated 75 km away from Renukoot railway station.
 By personal cab or public transport bus, one can reach Rihand Nagar.
-Local market outside NTPC township is Bijpur.
-If one is interested in a bit bigger market, one has to go to Waidhan which is 30 km away from Rihandnagar.
+The local market outside NTPC township is Bijpur.